Our Selection

 Invasive vs. Strong-growing

-We do not carry any plants known to be invasive in the state of Maine.
-However, we do suggest you pay close attention to the behavior of a plant, particularly those that are prolifically self-sowing, to determine your level of comfort with this often useful and sometimes discouraging characteristic.
+We do not carry any plants known to be invasive in Maine.
+However, we suggest you pay close attention to the behavior of a plant, particularly those that are prolifically self-sowing, to determine your level of comfort with this often useful and sometimes discouraging characteristic.
 It is recommended customers read not only ours but a variety of plant descriptions to educate themselves concerning growth habits and means of reproduction.
-Often the term invasive is misused for strong-growing, which many of our plants are.
-This is their nature, yet most are determinate in growth and will stop once reaching a particular size.
+Often the term invasive is used for strong-growing, which many of our plants are.
+This is their nature, yet many are determinate in their growth and will stop once reaching a particular size.
 Our biggest concern (aside from true invasives) is plants that once established cannot be completely removed without a lot of effort (and possibly the use of herbicides), as they regenerate from small pieces of remaining root (think Bishop’s weed or comfrey).
-Strong-growing plants are often the lowest maintenance for their ability to fend off weeds and require fewer inputs.
-As long as their growth habit is anticipated and used in conjunction with other strong-growers/self-sowers, they can be the most useful.
-This is one of a few prerequisites in creating a low-maintenance garden, though ideally, a plant would also be confined in its spread and long-lived. (see resource: lists- “Robust and long-lived perennials useful for less-intensively maintained gardens”).
-Solidago and Asclepias are strong-growing native genera which given the right species will dominate a garden in an invasive manner, yet are known to be very beneficial to wildlife and are beautiful.
+Some species of Solidago and Asclepias are strong-growing native genera which will dominate a garden in an invasive manner, yet are known to be very beneficial to wildlife and are beautiful.
 They do not seem to mind whether a plant is native or not as they potentially displace it through their continual expansion.
 Gardeners must decide for themselves if this growth habit is acceptable given their objectives and the size of the planting area, i.e. willing to have a less-diverse planting to accommodate particular choice plants.

 The North American (Northeast) Aesthetic